GarrettPauley/FunctionalJava/notes.md

 ```

-Note the code in `use` this is the *execute around method* pattern.
+Note the code in `use` ... this is the *execute around method* pattern.
+this pattern is useful when we want to ensure prompt cleanup of resources.
+the `synchronized` keyword is an example of the *execute around method*

-The `UseInstance` is a functional interface that we define.
+`UseInstance` is a functional interface that we define.

 ``` java